CS-433/ml-project-2-jas2/README.md

 - Digitized clean data in *data/digitized_clean*
 - Splited data was stored in *data/split* ; the split() functions was used to split cleaned data thus paths are hardcoded accordingly.

 One of our last experiment used a ground truth.
-In folder *ground-truth/* you find a similar folder structure than in *data/*.
+In folder *ground-truth/* we have :
+- *di_raw* for digitized data
+- *di_clean* for digitized clean data
+- *ground_truth* for manually digitized images
+In the same folder we have a main.py outputing a results.txt file.

 __Functions assume this architeture.__